 - Most of the clip is marketed overseas through members of SAWAMBA.
 Only registered members of that organisation are allowed to bid at auctions held under the auspices of the South African Wool Exchange.

-Source: Cape Wools marketing brochure available on www.capewools.co.za and the 2015 Wool Market Value Chain Profile.
+Source: Cape Wools marketing brochure available on www.capewools.co.za ; ABSA Agricultural Outlook 2018 Spring Edition; and the Wool Market Value Chain Profile.

 Small-scale farmer news

 - Around half of the sheep in the Eastern Cape have always come from the former homeland (communal) regions.
 Unfortunately, people in these areas received very little for their wool.
 The National Wool Growers Association (NWGA) Woolled Sheep Development Programme aims to ensure sustainable economic wool sheep farming.
 Within the communal sector, the NWGA focuses on: (1) Infrastructure (2) Training and Mentorship (3) Genetic Improvement of flocks (4) Marketing support (5) Resource management.

 - As a result, poor farmers in communal areas have been producing a high value commodity for the export market.
 Between 2000 and 2019 wool production by communal farmers has increased by more than 995%, reaching a high of 6,24 million kilograms in 2017 (BFAP, 2021).

 - BFAP has estimated that with additional interventions and expansion of current programmes wool production by communal and small-scale farmers can increase to reach 9.48 million kilograms in 2030, with a total estimated value of R1.65 billion per annum (BFAP, 2021).